georgios-stats/Bayesian_Statistics_Michaelmas_2021/Computer_practical/README.md

 1. Google Chrome

+2. LaTex

-2.  rstudio
+3.  rstudio

-### Your personal computers
+### Your personal computers (Do not do it on CIS computers)

-There is not need to do this in CIS computers as the required software is (supposed to be) properly installed.
+There is not need to do this in CIS computers as the required foftware is (supposed to be) properly installed.

 The instructions below are at your own risk…